bereed/panaderiaLibre/README.md

-Here’s a README.md for your Panaderia Libre Viewer project:

----

 Panaderia Libre Viewer

 Welcome to the Panaderia Libre Viewer!
 This is a lightweight, static web application designed to display recipes and products for formulas, mixtures, and ready-to-make products.
 It supports dynamically loading JSON files containing metadata, ingredients, and instructions for various recipes.